sumit-mishra/image-service/README.md

   ```
   : ./gradlew bootRun --args='--spring.profiles.active=local'

-`-- Go to the root directory of the project where you see 'gradlew' and run the above command.`<br />
+  -- Go to the root directory of the project where you see 'gradlew' and run the above command.
   ```

 Default profile is set to `local`.
 Change profiles by supplying the profile name. <br />